Oscar-winning Actor Alan Arkin Dies At 89 - UrduPoint

 Oscar-winning Actor Alan Arkin Dies At 89

-New York, (UrduPoint / Pakistan Point News - 30th Jun, 2023 ) :Alan Arkin, the "Little Miss Sunshine" and "Argo" actor known for his wry wit and improvisation skills, has died aged 89, according to his sons.
+New York, (UrduPoint / Pakistan Point News - 1st Jul, 2023 ) :Alan Arkin, the Oscar-winning "Little Miss Sunshine" and "Argo" actor known for his wry wit and improvisation skills, has died at the age of 89, according to his sons.

 Adam, Matthew and Anthony -- who all followed their father into the entertainment industry -- said he was "a uniquely talented force of nature, both as an artist and a man."
-"A loving husband, father, grand and great grandfather, he was adored and will be deeply missed," they said in a statement Friday.
+"A loving husband, father, grand and great grandfather, he was adored and will be deeply missed," they said in a statement Friday, without citing a cause of death.

 His family relocated to Los Angeles in the 1950s, and Arkin won scholarships to various Los Angeles drama colleges before dropping out to form a folk music band, The Tarriers, in 1955.